The Big Four Economic Indicators: June Industrial Production Rebounds

 The Latest Indicator Data

-Today's report on Industrial Production for May shows a month-over-month decline of 0.4 percent (0.42 percent to two decimal places), which was worse than the Investing.com consensus of a 0.2 percent decline.
-The previous month's 0.66 percent decline was revised upward to a 0.3 percent decline.
-The June advance is a welcome rebound for in indicator that has contracted for 14 of the last 19 months, although on a quarterly basis, Industrial Production has contracted for 14 of the last 18 months.
+Today's report on Industrial Production for June shows a month-over-month increase of 0.6 percent, which was better than the Investing.com consensus of 0.2 percent.
+The previous month's 0.4 percent decline was revised upward to a 0.3 percent decline.
+The June advance is a welcome rebound for in indicator that has contracted for 14 of the last 19 months, although on a quarterly basis, Industrial Production has contracted for the past three quarters.

 Here is the overview from the Federal Reserve:

 The chart below shows the year-over-year percent change in Industrial Production since the series inception in 1919, the current level is lower than at the onset of 16 of the 17 recessions over this time fame of nearly a century.
 The only lower instance was at the start of the eight-month recession at the end of World War II.

 The Fed's monthly Industrial Production estimate is accompanied by another closely watched indicator, Capacity Utilization, which is the percentage of US total production capacity being used (available resources includes manufacturing, mining, and electric and gas utilities).
 In addition to showing cycles of economic growth and demand, Capacity Utilization also serves as a leading indicator of inflation.